 Summarization is a complex task in which students are required to use their prior knowledge to perform cognitive processes on the information that is read.
 Williams (2012) reported how text message was used to teach summary writing as follows.
 Beginning with a paragraph from the textbook, the instructor and students read and discussed the paragraph.
 The instructor modeled how to write down only the main ideas and supporting information by "thinking aloud" five sample paragraphs and having individual students to do similar "think aloud."
 Next, the instructor modeled how to produce a summary of one of the five paragraphs using the following checklist: (1) Have I found the overall idea that the paragraph or group of paragraphs is about?
 (2) Have I found the most important information that tells more about the overall idea?
-(3) Have I used any information that is not directly about the overall idea?
 (4) Have I used any information more than once?
-Afterwards, the instructor composed a summary of the sample paragraph in text messaging format using text speak or text language.
+Afterwards, the instructor composed a summary of the sample paragraph in text messaging formation for the sample paragraph in text messaging formation and the sample paragraph in the sample para text messaging format using text speak or text language.
 The message was sent to each cooperative group.

-A discussion of the summary statement and the text message sent occurred and students were given the opportunity to make comments and ask questions for clarity.
-Next, each cooperative group summarized the remaining four paragraphs and sent the instructor summaries via text messaging using text speak or text language as well.
-During the second half of the class session, individual students practiced summarizing single paragraphs while the instructor provided individual and class feedback.
+A discussion of the A discussion of the summary statement and the text message sent occurred and students were given the opportunity to make opportunity to make comments and ask questions for clarity.
+Next, each cooperative group summarized the remaining form the remaining four paragraphs and sent the instructor summaries via text messaging using text speak or text language constitutions. text language as well.
+During the second half of the class session, individual students practiced summarizing sincle. summarizing single paragraphs while the instructor provided individual and class feedback.
 After the summarization instruction, students' production of summaries improved greatly.